JouleCai/geospacelab/docs/dev/guidance.rst

 The suggested levels of the nested folders can be like this:
     [database] -> [facility] -> [instrument] -> [data product]
 However, it is not neccessary to always organize the nested folders in above way.
 Some of the levels can be omitted.
-GeospaceLAB will search all the dataset classes from the folders recursively.
+GeospaceLAB will search all the dataset classes from those folders recursively.
 The levels are kinds of guidelines for the developer to organize the sourced datasets.

 The modules for a specific sourced dataset can be found in a last-level sub-folder.
 For example, the modules for OMNI dataset are stored `here <https://github.com/JouleCai/geospacelab/tree/master/geospacelab/datahub/sources/cdaweb/omni>`__
 The folder includes four files: *__init__.py*, *loader.py*, *downloader.py*, and 'variable_config.py'.
 The four files are also typically included for other sourced datasets.
+First, the file *__init__.py* includes a SourcedDataset subclass with global settings.
+Second, the file *loader.py* includes a Loader class for loading the data from the local folder.
+Third, the file *downloader.py* includes a Downloader class for downloading the files from the online database to the local folder.
+Finally, the file *variable_config* inlcludes the pre-settings for several key variables included in the dataset.
+The dataset class in *__init__.py* will communicate with other classes to implement the goal mentioned in the beginning.

+To build a new sourced dataset, please refer to above folders and files.
+One can use the exisiting classess as a template or subclass them if the proposed dataset has many similarities with the existing one.

 Adding new functionality